List of diets: Detox diets

 Detox diets involve either not consuming or attempting to flush out substances that are considered unhelpful or harmful.
 Examples include restricting food consumption to foods without colorings or preservatives, taking supplements, or drinking large amounts of water.
 The latter practice in particular has drawn criticism, as drinking significantly more water than recommended levels can cause hyponatremia.
+There is no scientific evidence of any benefit from detox diets, and so they are considered to be pseudoscientific.